Skip navigation

 Tyler Petersen is an advocate, a labour activist, and an environmentalist.
 With a background in the biological sciences, and a proven track record of negotiating, finding consensus, and achieving positive results, Tyler is seeking to run for Park Board with OneCity Vancouver.

 Tyler is community-driven, and believes that building consensus starts with listening to people.
-Tyler's priorities are finding ways to improve affordability for the folks who use municipal services, ensuring that equity & inclusion are baked into the decision-making process, and that we find ways to regain the trust that has been lost by the past municipal governments.
+Tyler's priorities are finding ways to improve affordability for the folks who use municipal services, ensuring that equity and inclusion are baked into the decision-making process, and that we find ways to regain the trust that has been lost by past municipal governments.

 Tyler is a leader within their union.
 Tyler has been a Shop Steward, has been at the bargaining table to advocate for improved conditions in their workplace, and continues that same work in the Joint Labour-Management Committee.